GuruDevOp7884/GuruDevOp7884/README.md

 # Hi, I'm Gustavo Alves 👋

 - 🔭 I’m currently working as a Industrial Electrician but trying to work as a developer
-- 🌱 I’m learning about Java Script, HTML5 and CSS3
+- 🌱 I’m learning about Java Script, HTML5, CSS3 and Python
 - 😄 I love programing and learning